Say you have an array consisting of objects. And you want to order that array by one of the properties of these objects.

 NOTE: you may have to do the following to fix files with the wrong line-endings:

-and then delete: docker rmi <imagename>
+docker images and then delete: docker rmi <imagename>save, commit and push

-If you have an endpoint in your API which delivers a file like text/csv; charset=UTF-8
+If you have an endpoint in your API which delivers a file like text/csv; charset=UTF-8 and you want to let your user download this file, read on.

 Mobx helps you manage the state.